pomme-clic/s-money-documentation/docs/docs/cards/x-pay.md

 There are 2 methods to add your card to a wallet :

-- inapp verification method (update of SMS journey)
+- inapp verification method _(update of SMS journey)_
 - inapp provisioning method

 The first is the usual method which consists since  :

 - iOS (for Apple Pay)
 - app Samsung Pay
-- app Garmin Pay (coming soon)
+- app Garmin Pay _(coming soon)_
-- app Google Pay (coming soon)
+- app Google Pay _(coming soon)_

 The cardholder starts enrolment by entering his card informations and then he valids/confirms into his mobile app with a SCA (Strong Customer Authentication).

 The second is mandatory with Apple (for the moment).
 It's a method without entering your informations card.
-It consists to start in your app (with SCA) with only button click by provisioning data cards, then, to valid Terms and Conditions and to finish in your app.
+It consists to start in your app (with SCA) with only button click by provisioning data cards then to valid Terms and Conditions and to finish in your app.

 ---